NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 };
 ```

-However, the `error` object does not differ depending on the two cases.
+However, the `error` object does not differ for the two cases.
 Based on the `error` object, it is not possible to determine
 whether the port was open or not!

 The same applies to `<img>` tags.